 First, make sure you understand your rights and responsibilities.
 Carefully read the terms of your site agreement, the community rules and other information or documents relevant to the dispute.
 If unsure of anything, contact Fair Trading on 13 32 20 or contact one of the following organisations:

-If your dispute has not been resolved within your community, you can use our free complaint service.
+If the dispute cannot be resolved within the community, you can use our free complaint service.
 An experienced Fair Trading Officer will aim to finalise the matter through mutual agreement.
+Go to the make a complaint page for more information.

-If you are a home owner or tenant in a land lease community, the Tenants Advice and Advocacy Services can also help with your dispute.
-Find your nearest service at www.tenants.org.au or call 8117 3700.
+The Tenants Advice and Advocacy Services can also help with your dispute.
+Find your nearest service online or call 8117 3700.

-If none of the above steps can resolve your dispute, you may be able to lodge an application with the NSW Civil and Administrative Tribunal (the Tribunal).
+If none of the above steps can resolve your dispute, you may be able to lodge an application with the NSW Civil and Administrative Tribunal.
 In some circumstances it may be appropriate to apply directly to the Tribunal, without following the above steps.